derjust/BigData/README.md

 }
 ```

-Writing to (i.e.) GCS is left as an exercise for the reader.
-For the moment it is just added to the pipeline as it is:
+Writing to (for example) GCS is left as an exercise for the reader.
+For the moment it is just added to the pipeline as is:

 ```java
 // ... and aggreagte min/max temperatur